 - Most frequent airport hours: Generally the busiest times you will see people at the airport in the morning between 8 and 10 AM.
 While in the afternoon it is from 7 PM to 12 AM.
 A large majority of international flights to Lima depart and arrive late at night.
 So this is usually the busiest time at passport controls.
 And can you sleep at Lima airport?
 You can’t, but there are a lot of luxury hotels to take advantage of.

 - Security: Another thing to keep in mind is security.
 Peru is safe to travel to, as is its main airport.
 But, is Lima airport safe at night?
 Yes, it is.
-But in the same way, it is highly recommended to avoid the surrounding areas.
+But in the same way, it is highly recommended to avoid the surrounding areas and the hotel facilities.
 And if you take a taxi, be sure to do so with a registered company.

 - ATMs: You will find numerous ATMs within the Lima Airport.
 From BCP, BBVA Continental, Scotiabank and Globalnet.
 These are available 24 hours a day.

-- Currency and change: Fortunately you can also exchange your dollars or currency of choice for the official currency of the country.
+- Currency and change: Fortunately, you can also exchange your dollars or currency of choice for the official currency of the country.
 Interbank or Word Xchange stores are available the vast majority of the day.
-Compared to other places in the city, the exchange rates can be somewhat high.
+Although the exchange rates can be somewhat high compared to other places in the city.

 - Luggage storage: There is a luggage storage service that is available 24 hours a day and 7 days a week.